Aids to Beauty

 Finding Your Signature

-We all have unique features and interests, so everything we do in life is accounted for when we make any decisions, down to our lash choices.
+We all have unique features and interests.
+Everything we do in life is accounted for when we make any decisions, down to our lash choices.

 I want us all to learn about ourselves enough to find the looks that are best for us to exude confidence whenever we enhance our look.
 It takes time, patience, effort, and trial and error to create that signature look.